 “The platform itself had to be immersive and propose a non-traditional navigation experience.
 We had a lot of design work to complete upstream as well as a lot of optimization to ensure that everything functioned in WebGL, used to display in 3D on the web.
 How can one create an ocean bottom that is accessible regardless of the media or connection?
 It also has to look cool and present an artistic direction that will interest youth.” — Christian Lebel

-Il should be remembered that the Ocean School is also a series of videos shot with scientists who bring the young participants on an expedition with them!
+It should be remembered that Ocean School is also a series of videos shot with scientists who bring the young participants on an expedition with them!

 A multi-institutional challenge that unites

-The Ocean School was a sort of constantly evolving technological start-up that needed to survey its users regularly to understand how they wanted to use the platform and what needed to be improved along the way.
-Necessarily, the fact of working with a variety of scientific, academic, cultural and governmental institutions did not make the process any easier!
+Ocean School was a sort of constantly evolving technological start-up that needed to survey its users regularly to understand how they wanted to use the platform and what needed to be improved along the way.
+Necessarily, the fact of working with a variety of scientific, academic, cultural and governmental institutions was challenging!

 “Ultimately, we all had the desire to carry out a great project for a great cause”

 “We often had to settle issues and bring the stakeholders back to our common vision around the table.
 Everything became clearer when we started from there.
 There were so many grandiose demands, desires and ideas for the project that the main challenge from a management standpoint was to help the different teams prioritize their needs in accordance with the different phases.
 We all had the profound desire to make things enjoyable!
 Ultimately, we all had the desire to carry out a great project for a great cause.” — Frédérique Marquez